Not just a running watch, more than a sports watch – it’s the premium triathlon and multisport watch for ambitious athletes: Polar Vantage V.

 As the first sports watch to measure running power from the wrist, the Polar Vantage V paves the way into the future of running.

 Obviously, it’s a lot more than just a running watch, but paves the way into the future of running, being the first sports watch to measure Running Power from the wrist, calculated with Polar’s proprietary algorithm and based on your GPS and barometer data.

 Running Power is relatively new but it is a great tool to measure the external load of your running.
 It reacts faster than heart rate so it’s ideal for measuring your load for uphill running and interval sessions.
 You can also use it to maintain a steady effort level during your run even in varying terrain.

 Running Power complements heart rate measurement: when you measure both you can detect changes in your running performance.
-If after weeks of training you can produce the same power with lower heart rate, your running performance has improved.
+If after weeks of training you can produce the same power with a lower heart rate, your running performance has improved.

 What about the package?

-Polar Vantage V is lightweight (66g), compact in size (46 x 46 x 13 mm) and fits perfectly on your wrist – it’s ergonomically optimized for sports and allows your wrist to move naturally.
+Polar Vantage V multisport watch is lightweight (66g), compact in size (46 x 46 x 13 mm) and fits perfectly on your wrist – it’s ergonomically optimized for sports and allows your wrist to move naturally.